 – Dry the skin by blotting with sterile compresses.

-– Apply silver sulfadiazine directly by hand (wear sterile gloves) in a uniform layer of 3-5 mm to all burned areas (except eyelids and lips).
+– Apply silver sulfadiazine directly by hand (wear sterile gloves) in a uniform layer of 3-5 mm to all burned areas (except eyelids and lips) to children 2 months and over and adults.

-– Apply a greasy dressing (Jelonet® or petrolatum gauze) using a to-and-fro motion (do not use circular dressings).
+– Apply a greasy dressing (Jelonet® or petrolatum gauze) using a back and forth motion (do not use a circular movement).

 – Cover with a sterile compresses, unfolded into a single layer.
 Never encircle a limb with a single compress.